-The school has Year 6 pupils for the first time in 2016-17 and so has no historic End of KS2 data as yet.
-For future reference, league tables can be accessed here.
+The school had Year 6 pupils for the first time in 2016-17 League tables can be accessed here.

 Curriculum Information Leaflets are issued to parents at the start of each term and are available from the school office.